HDB-Systems-Videos/DocumentUnderstanding-Steps/README.md

-# Classification
+# Data Extraction
-The workflow up to the "Classification" step
+The workflow up to the "Data Extraction" step